Skip to main content

 Winning Formula Student

 In July 2022, the University of Glasgow’s UGRacing team was the overall winner of university motorsports championship, Formula Student.
 It was the first Scottish team to do so and only the third UK team ever to lift the crown since the competition started in 1998.
-The team principal, Jamie Clarke, wrote about the team’s experiences for Ingenia.

 Quick read